 Whatever the reason, here are some ideas for creating more unique Renaissance Faire costumes.

 - Choose the time period: The majority of Ren Faire’s are set in Elizabethan England.
 However, the one you will attend might be somewhat different, so visit the event website to be sure.
 Here’s a list of California Renaissance Faires that we update several times a year.

 - Choose a social class: The options include royalty and nobility, the middle class, and the lower class or peasants.

 - Add a nationality, if you wish.
 While most Ren Faires choose to recreate Elizabethan England, the Renaissance epoch occupied all of Europe.
 You could be French, Italian, Spanish, or another nationality.

 - Choose a profession: There are also trades or professions to consider from cleric to blacksmith to baker!

 Renaissance Faire Costumes List

-Here’s a list of some of the kinds of characters you might come across at a Ren Fair to get your costuming ideas flowing.
-This list was borrowed and shortened with permission from a list of medieval characters created by Holle Abee.
+Here’s a list of some of the kinds of characters you will come across at a Ren Fair to get your costuming ideas flowing!
+This list is by writer Holle Abee.